yaningzhu/blog/0006_restore_percona_backup_to_aurora.md

 grant select on test_schema.table1 to yzhu@localhost;
 ```

 Nothing special here.
-I just created a table, an user, and granted SELECT to that user.
+I just created a table plus an user, and granted SELECT to that user.
 We can verify that the grant is there by selecting from the system view:

 ```sql
 select * from mysql.tables_priv;